The Adventure

 (Textile tour and nomadic adventure together)

-This program aims to present deeply the historical and cultural textile, cuisine aspects of Istanbul and Southwestern Anatolia.
+This program aims to deeply present the historical, cultural, textile, and culinary aspects of Istanbul and Southwestern Anatolia.

 It includes: